nelsonjt12/habit-tracker-analyzer/README.md

 # Habit Tracker Analyzer

-A simple Python project that analyzes habit tracking data to help you visualize progress, identify trends, and improve consistency.
+A simple Python project that analyzes habit tracking data from Google Sheets to help visualize progress, identify trends, and improve consistency through an interactive web dashboard.

 ## Features